ja-b/project-2/writeup.md

 Now in general, I don't expect many TLB misses in our code.
 Most of our code operates on the same contigous elements of memory, which should fit nicely with regards to address mappings.
 Though our code is O(n^2) our memory is still O(n).

-In general, TLB performance shouldn't have much of an impact on code performance.
+In general, TLB performance shouldn't have much of an impact on code performance unless you have many nbodies, where you start jumping past the sizes of the addresses managed in your TLB.

 ## 13
 ### Hardware Thread Gains

+Our lscpu indicates that there is 1 thread per CPU.
+So hyperthreading isn't enabled yet.
+I'm not sure how to "enable" this at a system level so all I can do is speculate.

+I imagine enabling hardware threading (hyperthreading) would add to some performance improvements just given the compute nature of this code.

 ## 14
 ### Thread count memory saturation